-Like it or not, both Barbie and Ken’s exaggerated proportions have shaped popular conceptions of physical beauty for decades, leading some to go to extreme lengths to turn themselves into human dolls — or even the real-life Barbie and Ken.
+Like it or not, Barbie and Ken’s exaggerated proportions have shaped popular conceptions of physical beauty for decades.
+This has led some to go to extreme lengths to turn themselves into human dolls — or even the real-life Barbie and Ken.
 Two such people are Valeria Lukyanova and Justin Jedlica.

 The Human Barbie: Valeria Lukyanova

 Valeria also believes in astral projection and claims she is actually an alien being herself.
-Once, she says in a Vice documentary called "Space Barbie", she was both a famous king and a spiritual teacher in a past life.
+Once, she said in a VICE documentary that she was a famous king and a spiritual teacher in a past life.

 Valeria Lukyanova is definitely a polarizing character.
-She also came under fire recently for some comments she made regarding race-mixing.
+She also came under fire recently for some comments she made regarding people who are mixed race.

 In a GQ interview, Valeria commented on changing beauty standards.
 "For example, a Russian marries an Armenian," she says.
 "They have a kid, a cute girl, but she has her dad's nose.
 She goes and files it down a little, and it's all good.
 Ethnicities are mixing now, so there's degeneration, and it didn't used to be like that.
 Remember how many beautiful women there were in the 1950s and 1960s, without any surgery?
 And now, thanks to degeneration, we have this."

-She also says she is against feminism and does not want children.
-"Most people have children to fulfill their own ambitions, not to give anything," she says.
+She also says that she is against feminism and does not want children.
+"Most people have children to fulfill their own ambitions, not to give anything," she said.
 "They don't think about what they can give this child, what they can teach her.
 They just try to shape her according to some weird script — whatever they couldn't do in life."

-The Human Ken: Justin Jedlica
+The Human Ken Doll: Justin Jedlica

-Justin is from Poughkeepsie, New York, and was born on August 11, 1980.
-He has been dubbed the "human Ken doll", and he says it's a flattering title, though being Ken was not his intent.
+Justin Jedlica is from Poughkeepsie, New York, and was born on August 11, 1980.
+He has been dubbed the "human Ken doll," and he says that it's a flattering title, though being Ken was not his intent.

-So far, he estimates having 780 cosmetic procedures and surgeries, spending over $800,000.
+So far, the real-life Ken doll estimates having 780 cosmetic procedures, spending over $800,000.
 And it doesn't sound like he's stopping anytime soon.

-" ... in some respects, people assume that this is like the pursuit of perfection... that Ken is the optimal form of how a male should look, right?
+He said, "In some respects, people assume that this is like the pursuit of perfection... that Ken is the optimal form of how a male should look, right?
 And it all sort of revolves around looks and superficiality.
 I think that title, is typically what people take away from it.
-But, I wouldn't say that is something I strived for in my life," he says.
+But, I wouldn't say that is something I strived for in my life."

-"I don't have a problem using myself as the guinea pig," he says.
+"I don't have a problem using myself as the guinea pig," he said.
 "When I go into doctors, I don't say I go in for consultations anymore, because really I go in to pitch."

-The Real Life Barbie And Ken Feud
+The Real-Life Barbie And Ken Feud